ljbennett62/Create-basic-conveyor-belt-using-IoTdevice-20170928033237662/README.md

 For YOUR_IOT_PLATFORM_NAME, use *iotp-for-conveyor*.
 Example: `bx cf create-service iotf-service iotf-service-free iotp-for-conveyor`

-3. Create your sample conveyor belt device.
+Next, you will create a sample conveyor belt device.
+Choose which path you want to take:
  - Path A: [Step 2A - Use the simulator sample app from GitHub](#step-2a---deploy-the-sample-conveyor-belt-web-application).
  - Path B: [Step 2B - Build a physical conveyor belt with a Raspberry Pi and an electric motor](#step-2b---build-a-raspberry-pi-powered-conveyor-belt).